Parity of $k$-differentials in genus zero and one: Appendix: AxiomProver and Lean verification

 \section{Appendix: AxiomProver and Lean verification}

 AxiomProver, an AI system under development for formal mathematical proof, was tested using Conjecture~\ref{conj} as an early case target.
 The system produced the key reformulation and proof strategy underlying the proof presented in this note.
+We stress at the outset that the object formalized in Lean is the combinatorial identity of Lemma~\ref{lem:N_as_floor_diff} (equivalently, the number-theoretic content of Conjecture~\ref{conj}); the geometric results on $k$-differentials, Theorems~\ref{thm:zero} and~\ref{thm:one}, were not formalized.
+Since a formalized proof reduces the question of correctness to the question of whether the formalized statement faithfully captures the intended one, we display and explain that statement below so that the reader can check it against Conjecture~\ref{conj} and Lemma~\ref{lem:N_as_floor_diff}.

 For transparency, we describe the provenance.
 In the discovery phase, we provided AxiomProver only the conjecture statement, with no references to Chen–Gendron, geometric context, or method hints (like Jacobi symbols).
 It returned the Jacobi-symbol reformulation and a reduction to the explicit floor-sum in Lemma~\ref{lem:N_as_floor_diff}.
 This reduction is the key elusive step that had not been noticed earlier.